raul-santovena/gandalf/gandalf/train/README.md

 For each new model, an id is generated that can later be used for visualization.
 More details in [gandalf/gandalf/visualization/README.md](../visualization/README.md)

 ## Testing disentangling
 Once a model is created and trained, various tests can be performed to check its effectiveness.
-This is done with the command line tool test_cli.py.
-To see a description of each of the options, use the --help flag:
+This is done with the command line tool `test_cli.py`.
+To see a description of each of the options, use the `--help` flag:
 ```
 > python .\gandalf\train\test_cli.py --help
 usage: test_cli [-h] [--model_names name [name ...]] [--seed SEED] [-v]